What is Docker?

 There are images for pretty much everything you may need on this public registry: Ubuntu, Fedora, Postgresql, MySQL, Jenkins, Elasticsearch, Redis, etc. The Docker developers maintain several images in the public registry, but the bulk of what you can pull from it come from users that publish their own creations.

-There may be come a time when you need/want a private registry (for containers for developing apps and such), you should read this firstNowthere are ways to setup your own private registry.You could also just pay for one.
+There may be come a time when you need/want a private registry (for containers for developing apps and such), you should read this first.
+Now, there are ways to setup your own private registry.You could also just pay for one.

 Step three, list your images: